 PYAVSS = Total of prior year payments to generation facilities and Qualified Non-Generator Voltage Support Resources supplying Voltage Support Service as defined in the ISO Services Tariff less the total of payments received by the ISO from Transmission Customers and LSEs in the prior year for Voltage Support Service (including all payments for penalties).

 Transmission Customers engaging in Wheels Through, Exports and Purchases from the LBMP Market where the Energy is delivered to a NYCA interconnection with another Control Area shall pay to the ISO a charge for this service equal to the rate as determined in Section 6.2.1 of this Rate Schedule multiplied by their Energy scheduled in the hour.
 LSEs shall pay to the ISO a charge for this service equal to the rate as determined in Section 6.2.1 of this Rate Schedule multiplied by the Energy consumed by the LSE’s Load located in the NYCA in the hour provided however LSEs taking service under Section 5 of the OATT to supply Station Power as a third-party provider shall pay to the ISO a charge for this service equal to the rate as determined in Section 6.2.1 of this Rate Schedule multiplied by the LSE’s Station Power provided under Section 5 of the OATT.
 The ISO shall credit Revenue collected by application of this charge, on a Load ratio share basis, to Transmission Customers engaging in Wheels Through, Exports and Purchases from the LBMP Market where the Energy is delivered to a NYCA interconnection with another Control Area in the day and LSEs serving New York Control Area Load in the day.
 For LSEs and all Wheels Through, Exports and Purchases from the LBMP Market for Energy delivered to a NYCA interconnection with another Control Area, the ISO shall calculate the payment hourly.
-The ISO shall bill each Transmission Customer or LSE monthly.
+The ISO shall bill each Transmission Customer or LSE each Billing Period.

 6.2.3 Self-Supply